Christian Kaufmann (alpine guide): Early climbing career (1892–1901)

 The first entries in Kaufmann's Führerbuch were written by members of Swiss watchmaking families after their climbs of the Wetterhorn.
-Gustave Jacot (1864-1939) from Le Locle wrote that Christian and his father (Graben Peter) had guided him in heavy snow (June 20, 1892).
-On July 26 & 27, 1892, Jules Calame-Colin also climbed with Kaufmann.
-Dr. Gottfried Schwarz (1860-1925), an active member of the Swiss Alpine Club (Randen) and rector of the Kantonalgymnasium in Schaffhausen, joined them.
+Gustave Jacot (1864–1939) from Le Locle wrote that Christian and his father (Graben Peter) had guided him in heavy snow (20 June 1892).
+On 26 and 27 July 1892, Jules Calame-Colin also climbed with Kaufmann.
+Dr. Gottfried Schwarz (1860–1925), an active member of the Swiss Alpine Club (Randen) and rector of the Kantonalgymnasium in Schaffhausen, joined them.

-Early in his climbing career, on August 14 and 15, 1894, Kaufmann was one of three guides (including Christian Burgener as first guide) who led the young Winston Churchill to the Gleckstein hut and then to the summit of the Wetterhorn.
+Early in his climbing career, on 14 and 15 August 1894, Kaufmann was one of three guides (including Christian Burgener as first guide) who led the young Winston Churchill to the Gleckstein hut and then to the summit of the Wetterhorn.
 That year, nineteen-year-old Churchill, his brother Jack, and his tutor J. D. G. Little were on a walking tour of Switzerland; they visited Grindelwald and stayed at the Bear Hotel.
-Churchill was impressed with his first encounter with the high alps, saying that “the spectacle of the sunrise striking the peaks of the Bernese Oberland is a marvel of light and colour unsurpassed in my experience.”
+Churchill was impressed with his first encounter with the high alps, saying that "the spectacle of the sunrise striking the peaks of the Bernese Oberland is a marvel of light and colour unsurpassed in my experience."
 Like many of his classmates at Harrow School, Winston had developed a keen interest in mountaineering, inspired by Edward Whymper's lantern-side lecture at the school.
-In fact, after his alpine climbs, Winston had expressed a desire to become a mountaineer in a letter to Harrow's headmaster, J. E. C. Welldon, who positively encouraged him: “You have got the figure of a mountaineer, and you ought to make yourself a name.”
+In fact, after his alpine climbs, Winston had expressed a desire to become a mountaineer in a letter to Harrow's headmaster, J. E. C. Welldon, who positively encouraged him: "You have got the figure of a mountaineer, and you ought to make yourself a name."
 However, his life-long friend L. S. Amery, with whom he later climbed Monte Rosa, reported that Winston had suffered from mountain sickness and a badly flayed face.
 These unpleasant experiences probably discouraged Churchill from following a career in mountaineering.

-On September 21, 1895, Christian Kaufmann (age 24), his brother Peter (age 37), and nineteen-year-old Gordon Tayleur, an Englishman, successfully climbed the Mitteleggi of the Eiger.
-The event “was watched by guides, residents, and tourists along the whole Grindelwald valley.”
-A detailed account appeared in The Times (London): “All available telescopes and opera-glasses were in requisition, and it is not too much to say that each step taken for nine hours was both seen and noted, so that some even professed to give an exact number.”
-They left Grindelwald in darkness at 3:30 AM, making their way to Alpiglen and crossing the moraine before the steep climb.
-Tayleur himself remarked on Christian's endurance, especially his “work step cutting was tremendous, requiring seven hours steady cutting.”
-Moreover, as they reached the top, they climbed in darkness and came to the final ridge at 11 PM.
+On 21 September 1895, Christian Kaufmann (age 24), his brother Peter (age 37), and nineteen-year-old Gordon Tayleur, an Englishman, successfully climbed the Mitteleggi of the Eiger.
+The event "was watched by guides, residents, and tourists along the whole Grindelwald valley."
+A detailed account appeared in The Times (London): "All available telescopes and opera-glasses were in requisition, and it is not too much to say that each step taken for nine hours was both seen and noted, so that some even professed to give an exact number."
+They left Grindelwald in darkness at 3:30 am, making their way to Alpiglen and crossing the moraine before the steep climb.
+Tayleur himself remarked on Christian's endurance, especially his "work step cutting was tremendous, requiring seven hours steady cutting."
+Moreover, as they reached the top, they climbed in darkness and came to the final ridge at 11 pm.